 The 3 Things to Know Before Switching from the SAT to the ACT:

 - The ACT is a faster-paced test

 - ACT Math is more straightforward and covers different material

 If you’ve already prepared well for the SAT, switching to the ACT will be a breeze as long as you take note of the key differences between the test.
 The main thing you want to do is familiarize yourself with the timing and structure of the ACT (the Science section in particular).

-You can study for the ACT for free by enrolling in The Olive Book’s online ACT course.
+You can study for the ACT by enrolling in Olive Book’s online ACT course.
 Head to www.olive-book.com to enroll!